THE GIRO D’ITALIA ON THE MARATONA ROUTE

 Thanks to the live TV coverage, the passing and the arrival of the ‘pink race’ amid the Dolomites was an important way to draw attention to all of the valleys, as shown by the 30% share on the RAI and RAIsport channels.

 The day was full of summer colours, making this huge, outdoor cycling event all the more enjoyable, with the cyclists pushing down hard on their pedals to create a thrilling spectacle for everyone.
 As a gift to our ‘enthusiast’ friends, we recorded the cyclists’ race times for a number of mountain passes, so that all participants in the Maratona can directly compare their performance with that of the great champions.

 The fastest cyclist from Arabba to Passo Pordoi was Damiano Cunego, who completed the ascent in 28’54”.
 Along the Campolongo pass, Ruben Plaza Molina recorded the best time, with 14’13”.
 The legendary Giau Pass saw Vincenzo Nibali take first place with a time of 33’26”, with Steven Kruijswijk pedalling harder than anyone else on the Mür dl Giat, with a time of 1’21”.
 Now, it’s the turn of our very own nine thousand heroes to get down to business.
-We’ll be waiting for them in their best form ever on Sunday 3rd July.

 MEASURE YOUR PERFORMANCE AGAINST THE CHAMPIONS

 During the race we recorded the best race times of the cyclists for each mountain pass, and the absolute best time from Arabba to Corvara.
 This will enable you to compare your performance with that of the professionals and feel like a real champion yourself – as are all cyclists who take part in the Maratona.
 Have fun!

 Arabba (first passage 124 km from the finish line) – Finish line